saipraseeda1025-collab/frontendpractise/README.md

 day5:
 done with adding an img suing its source and alignment option <center> fro the img alone,also gave alt attribute for the image as if my img is not found then i may use this word in the place of that img

+day6:(after saturday and sunday) worked with basic working of navigation bar.